tjlee1220/WebExp/docs/howto.rst

 'assigned_task', 'notes', and 'timestamp'.
 The 'id' and 'timestamp' columns are automatically generated so you will not have to input any values for them.
 The 'md5_identifier' column must contain a unique number that is used to keep track of a subject while participating in a task.
-The 'assigned_task' column must contain the id number of the task you wish this particular subject to carry out (See 'Setting up a new Task').
+The 'assigned_task' column must contain the id number of the task you wish this particular subject to carry out (See 'Setting up a new task').

 Description of Database Tables
 ==============================